martinmoldrup/snappylapy/README.md

 We welcome contributions to Snappylapy!
 If you have ideas for new features, improvements, or bug fixes, please open an issue or submit a pull request on our GitHub repository.
 We appreciate your feedback and support in making Snappylapy even better for the community.

 # Change Log
+## [0.1.0]
+- Added fixture for loading snapshots from previous tests (load_snapshot fixture)
+- Added the snappylapy marker for tests that depend on previous tests (pytest.mark.snappylapy).
+This will be used for more advanced features in the future.

 ## [0.0.2]
 - 🐞 Added fix for python 3.9, by refactoring incompatible type annotation
 - Loosened the version requirements for pytest (until the lower bound have been discovered, with automated testing)